Key takeaways:

 Chantix (varenicline) is a prescription medication that helps you quit smoking.
 But it has a history of label changes regarding possible side effects.

 Many people wonder about whether Chantix can cause depression or suicidal thoughts or actions.
 While it’s possible, these Chantix risks are rare.
-However, you should report any mood changes to your prescriber immediately.
+If you notice any changes in your mood, let your prescriber know right away.

 Chantix (varenicline) is a prescription medication that helps people quit smoking.
 It’s been FDA approved since 2006 and helped many people successfully quit using cigarettes.
 But Chantix also has a confusing history of label changes, and many people question how safe it is.

-If you’re taking generic Chantix, you may be wondering if it’s safe due to its history of label changes and the brand-name version being discontinued.
+If you’re taking generic Chantix, you may be wondering if it’s safe due to its history of label changes and the brand-name version being discontinued for some time.
 Below, we’ll discuss Chantix safety and whether the benefits outweigh Chantix risks.

-Like all medications, Chantix can have side effects.
+Like all medications, Chantix can cause side effects.
 Some are mild and common.
-Others may be more severe, but are less likely to occur.
+Others may be more severe, but they’re less likely to occur.

 The most common side effects of Chantix include: